 Any roofing material will require maintenance of some kind, but the frequency of such maintenance varies across the board.
 This is why knowing how often you want to or are willing to do regular maintenance on your roof is a key consideration to think about.
 We’ll talk more about metal roofing maintenance in the next section.

-#1: You don’t want to ever buy or replace another roof
+#1: You don’t want to buy or replace another roof.

 It’s one of the most common reasons we hear from buyers of metal roofing: They don’t want to buy another roof in their lifetime.
-It’s true that metal roofs are more expensive in the short-term as a one-time expense, but it actually becomes the more cost-effective solution in the long run because it won’t require replacement for at least 50 years or more.
-So if you’re planning to stay in the home or building you currently inhabit, buying a metal roof ensures that you won’t be buying a new replacement roof every 10 to 15 years.
+A metal roof is indeed more expensive in the short term as a one-time expense, but it actually becomes the more cost-effective solution in the long run because it won’t require replacement for at least 40 years or more.
+So if you’re planning to stay in the home or building you currently inhabit, buying a metal roof ensures that you won’t be purchasing a new replacement roof every 10 to 15 years.

-The people and the memories on the inside of your home are priceless and unable to be replaced.
-A leak or fire originating from the roof on a home can spell disaster in more ways than anyone could imagine.
-This is why it’s so important to be cognizant of how different roofing materials perform and are tested to resist against potential hazards.
+The people and the memories inside your home are priceless and cannot be replaced.
+A leak or fire originating from the roof of a home can spell disaster in more ways than anyone could imagine.
+This is why it’s so important to be cognizant of how different roofing materials perform and are tested to resist potential hazards.
 Bias aside, a metal roof is one of the most protective options to use as your roof because:

-- Most metal roofing is Class A fire-rated and noncombustible, making it the most resistant to catching on fire (your installer should confirm this with local building codes prior to installation).
+- Most metal roofing is Class A fire-rated and noncombustible, making it the most resistant to catching on fire (your installer should confirm this with local building codes before installation).

-- Many metal roofing materials are given a Class 4 UL 2218 rating, which means it won’t puncture or damage the metal during a hail storm consisting of at least 2-inch diameter hailstones.
+- Many metal roofing materials are given a Class 4 UL 2218 rating, which means impact from hail won’t puncture or tear the metal during a storm with hailstones up to two inches.

-- Reputable metal companies put their panels through additional testing to further measure its safety and performance, including wind uplift tests (UL 580), water penetration tests, and air infiltration tests, and more.
+- Reputable metal companies put their panels through additional testing to further measure their safety and performance, including wind uplift tests (UL 580), water penetration tests, air infiltration tests, and more.
 Learn more about metal roofing industry standards and testing here.

 - Metal roofing actually weighs less than traditional asphalt shingle roofing or concrete tiles and puts less stress on the structure of a home over time.